RaheemAbol/Healthcare_junit/README.md

    - **Task:** Add tests that check the behavior when invalid data is provided or when operations fail (e.g., creating an office with a missing doctor).
    - **Details:** Use Mockito to simulate repository failures or invalid input conditions.
 Ensure that the service throws the appropriate exceptions and handles edge cases gracefully.
    - **Goal:** Ensure that the service properly manages errors and invalid conditions, providing meaningful exceptions where necessary.

-**9. Ensure comprehensive test coverage for all public methods**
-   - **Task:** Review all public methods in the `OfficeService` class and verify that each is covered by unit tests.
-   - **Details:** Go through the service methods and ensure that all possible scenarios (successful execution, failure cases, edge cases) are tested.
-Refactor or extend tests where necessary to achieve comprehensive coverage.
-   - **Goal:** Ensure the class is fully covered by unit tests, with clear assertions validating all functional paths.

 ---